This Job Applicant Says Her Interview Outfit Cost Her The Gig

 A Boots Opticians spokesperson told Buzzfeed the company is investigating the case.
 And though there's no way to say for sure if Reilly's experience was pure gender discrimination, multiple women have reported similar incidents.

-Another woman recently claimed that a TV company sent her home for supposedly being too pretty to do something other than model.
+Another English woman recently claimed that a TV company fired her for supposedly being too pretty to do something other than model.
 And an American Psychological Association study found that 60% of women who are considered overweight have faced workplace discrimination.

 Sure, office dress codes have their place.
 But all too often, they've become a way to justify judging women by their looks.